Updated 31 August, 2022

 Tip #2.
 Avoid being too specific or broad

-The keyword itself needs a balanced approach.
+The keyword needs to be balanced.
 Keywords like pumps or stilettos are too narrow unless you work in a shoe company so go ahead and replace them with high heels.

 Too broad categories like animal and clothing also won’t work for taxonomy.
-Think about using a keyword hierarchy like in Pics.io, which might come in handy to you.
-In this scenario, you assign a broader category to a list of items and then differentiate between them using sub-keywords.
+Think about using a keyword hierarchy.
+You assign a broader category to a list of items and then differentiate between them using sub-keywords.

-Also, make sure to describe an asset, not a project.
+Make sure to describe an asset, not a project.
 Sometimes, the difference between them is insignificant so a project-specific tag sneaks into the keyword structure.
-But avoid this situation as irrelevant tags prevent you from finding and reusing the asset later.
+Nonetheless, it's better to avoid that as irrelevant tags prevent you from finding and reusing the asset later.

 Tip #3.
 Be consistent when assigning keywords

 Consistency helps keywords to make sense.
-If some teammates use United States as their keyword, others stick to USA, and a few more assign US, your team will never get effective results in taxonomy searches.
+If some teammates use the United States as their keyword, others stick to the USA, and a few more assign the US, your team will never get effective results in taxonomy searches.

 Here are a few areas where you’d better agree on one particular strategy in advance: